wxphp/wxphp/README.md

 The process of building on mac is the same as on linux the only differences are the way we configure wxWidgets build, as the applications needed.
-We have tested with the php version available on mac ports.
+We have tested with the php version available on homebrew.

 *Note: In this example we will be building against Mac OS X Mavericks (10.9).
 If you are running a different version of Mac OS, then replace references to 10.9